saikyun/hotreload-c/README.md

 # hotreload-c
 Reload dll's while an application is running.

 Only works on MacOS so far.
+PRs for other systems are welcome. :)

 ## how to use